U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 The Senate held an August hearing where Sens.
 Susan Collins, Republican of Maine, and Joe Manchin III, a West Virginia Democrat, argued for the need to update the 1887 electoral law.

-The senators said the current law is archaic and ambiguous, and that their bill had several reforms, including clarification of the role of the vice president when certifying electoral votes.
+The senators said the current law is archaic and ambiguous, and that their bill had several reforms, including a clarification on the role of the vice president when certifying electoral votes.

 “Our bill is backed by election law experts and organizations across the ideological spectrum,” Collins said in a statement.
 “We will keep working to increase bipartisan support for our legislation that would correct the flaws in this archaic and ambiguous law.”

-Those 10 Senate Democrats include Manchin, Kyrsten Sinema of Arizona, Jeanne Shaheen of New Hampshire, Mark Warner of Virginia, Chris Murphy of Connecticut, Ben Cardin of Maryland, Chris Coons of Delaware, John Hickenlooper and Michael Bennet of Colorado and Alex Padilla of California.
+Those 10 Senate Democrats include John Hickenlooper and Michael Bennet of Colorado.
+They also include Manchin, Kyrsten Sinema of Arizona, Jeanne Shaheen of New Hampshire, Mark Warner of Virginia, Chris Murphy of Connecticut, Ben Cardin of Maryland, Chris Coons of Delaware and Alex Padilla of California.

 The 10 Senate Republicans include Collins, Rob Portman of Ohio, Mitt Romney of Utah, Lisa Murkowski of Alaska, Thom Tillis of North Carolina, Shelley Moore Capito of West Virginia, Todd Young of Indiana, Ben Sasse of Nebraska, Lindsey Graham of South Carolina and Chuck Grassley of Iowa.

 The post U.S. House passes bill reforming Electoral Count Act to stop Jan.
-6 repeat appeared first on Virginia Mercury .
+6 repeat appeared first on Colorado Newsline .